Great Pull Requests

 You know it when you see it; a good looking set of changes, nicely wrapped, with all the information you need to do your thing.
 The incoming change might not be simple, yet it is very simple to review: clear, beautiful, and it makes you warm and fuzzy inside

-What’s so special about Great Pull Requests
+What's so special about them

 Simpler and quicker to review